Mainstreaming crimes of the state within criminology

 Although state crime has been a topic criminological research since the 1960s, it has not yet arrived in mainstream criminology.
-After two study says at the FU in February 2015, Wolfgang Form, Dawn Rothe and Kirstin Drenkhahn are now organising an international seminar at the Philipps-Universität Marburg on "State crime: Crimes of the Powerful" (13-17 June 2016).
+After two study says at the FU in February 2015 and a one-week course at the Philipps-Universität Marburg, Wolfgang Form and Kirstin Drenkhahn are organising an international seminar at the Freie Universität Berlin on "State crime: Crimes of the Powerful" (18-22 June 2018).

 For whom?
 This English language seminar is for advanced (Masters) students and for PhD students.

 Costs?
 Participants are responsible for travel and accommodation themselves.
 However, we'll try to organise private accommodation for incoming students in order to keep down costs.
-Students will still to pay a fee of 50 Euros for an excursion and a barbecue.
+Students will still to pay a fee of 50 Euros for an excursion, snacks and a barbecue.

 What exactly?
-We'll have talks by researchers on current research and students will have the opportunity to present a paper (e.g. PhD project).
-There will be an excursion to Trutzhain.
+We'll have talks by researchers on current research and students will have the opportunity to present a paper (e.g. PhD project or a seminar paper).
+The thematic focus will be on current situation of collective violence and atrocity crimes.
+There will be an excursion.
 A detailed programme is currently developed.

 Students wishing to participate please contact: